rojoangel/camel-spring-config-poc/README.md

     curl localhost:9999/actuator/refresh -d {} -H "Content-Type: application/json"

-The application exposes via HTTP all the management (actuator/*) endpoints.
+The application exposes via HTTP all the management (actuator/*) endpoints - they can be discovered at http://localhost:9999/actuator/

 Here the full list can be found: https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html

 E.g. to change un runtime the logging level use